York House, Strand: York House

 The residence was subsequently known as York House after it was granted to the Archbishop of York in 1556, and it retained that name for the rest of its existence.
 Its neighbour to the west was Suffolk House (later Northumberland House), the London townhouse of the Earls of Suffolk (a branch of the Howard family headed by the Dukes of Norfolk), which was sold in the 1640s to Algernon Percy, 10th Earl of Northumberland.
 Its neighbour to the east was Durham House, the London residence of the Bishop of Durham.

 The Bishop of York was by tradition Lord Keeper of the Great Seal of England and for about seventy years from 1558 the house was leased to various secular holders of that high office, including Nicholas Bacon, Thomas Egerton and Francis Bacon.

+Francis Bacon resisted requests from the Duke of Lennox and George Villiers, 1st Duke of Buckingham to acquire York House in 1622.
+Eventually, the Duke of Buckingham prevailed and acquired the house.
+The Duke began refurbishments before fully holding the title deeds, adding a closet for the Duchess.
+According to Balthazar Gerbier, an early phase of improvement was merely cosmetic.
+On 18 November 1623, Buckingham hosted a feast featuring pheasants, partridges and quail at York House, followed by a masque for King James, Prince Charles, and the Spanish ambassador Diego Hurtado de Mendoza (1571–1639).
+John Maynard's masque celebrated Charles' return from the Spanish Match and offended the diplomats.
+An engraving of the York House banquet was published by Melchior Tavernier.

+King Charles gave Buckingham £1,800 worth of Portland stone in July 1624, and some new interiors were complete by December.
+His widow, Katherine Villiers, Duchess of Buckingham, continued to live in the house and carry out refurbishments, and made an inventory in 1635.

-In the 1620s York House was acquired by the royal favourite George Villiers, 1st Duke of Buckingham.
-After an interlude during the English Civil War it was returned to George Villiers, 2nd Duke of Buckingham, who sold it to developers for £30,000 in 1672.
+After an interlude during the English Civil War, York House was returned to George Villiers, 2nd Duke of Buckingham, who sold it to developers for £30,000 in 1672.
 He made it a condition of the sale that his name and full title should be commemorated by George Street, Villiers Street, Duke Street, Of Alley, and Buckingham Street.
 Some of these street names are extant, but Of Alley has been renamed York Place, Duke Street is now John Adam Street, and George Street is now York Buildings.
 Villiers Street runs along the eastern side of Charing Cross railway station.